ausaccessfed/spin/doc/api/v1/README.md

 All clients **MUST** be well behaved, extensions to the API will not be broadcast in advance.

 ## Authentication
 All clients **MUST** posses and supply a valid SSL certificate signed by the AAF Certificate Authority for the federation in which they are operating to establish their validity.
-For current details on certificate generation and signing contact [??](mailto:??subject=SPIN API certificate) who will work with you to securely complete the request.
+For current details on certificate generation and signing contact your technical support team who will work with you to securely complete the request.

 Once provided with a certificate administrators **MUST** create an API Account within the SPIN web interface.